-Thinking about installing a new deck, replacing a front door, or even adding an entire master bedroom to your home to help increase its resale value?
-Considering that your home is one of the biggest investments you’re likely to ever make, it makes sense that you’d be interested in increasing its value through remodeling.
+Thinking about installing a new deck, replacing a front door, or even adding an extra bedroom to your home to help increase its resale value?
+Considering that your home is one of the biggest investments you’re likely to ever make, it makes sense that you’d be interested in increasing its value with some upgrades.

-Using Remodeling Magazine’s Cost vs. Value 2020 report , which compares the average cost of 22 remodeling projects in 101 housing markets, we’ll cover some of the most popular home improvements, based on estimated ROI.
-And we’ll include a breakdown of the estimated time and costs involved in each project.
+Using Remodeling Magazine’s Cost vs. Value 2023 report, which compares the average cost of 23 remodeling projects in 150 housing markets, let’s look at some of the most popular home improvements based on estimated ROI, time commitment, and cost.

 Things to Consider Before Starting a Home Improvement Project

-You might also want to consider hiring a general contractor, real estate agent, or an appraiser to come to your house and give an opinion on what remodels could provide the most value for your money spent.
+It’s important to note that national averages only tell part of the story.
+Labor and supply costs, styles, and consumer preferences can vary by location.
+So before you dive into a project, you might want to consider hiring a contractor, real estate agent, or an appraiser to come to your house and give an opinion on which upgrades might provide the most value based on where you live.

 Top Home Improvement Projects to Help Increase Your Home Value

 Looking to prioritize your wish list?
 These remodeling projects earned top spots on the Cost vs. Value report.

 Costs Recouped: 103.5%

 General Time Commitment: Anywhere from 1-2 days up to several days, depending on whether your home requires structural changes